wildlink/android-clipboard-example/README.md

+## android-clipboard-example
+An example Android app using Wildlink's API Wrapper to monitor the clipboard and replace eligible URLs with wild.links

 ### Overview

 Wildlink offers several products which make it easy to monetize references to brands and products.
 In this walk-through we'll be describing how to monetize an Android user's clipboard in your host application.
 By the end of this example, your application will be automatically converting any eligible copied link into a "wild.link."
 When anyone clicks through a wild.link and makes an eligible purchase, your host app will earn a commission (varies from a flat amount to 1-10% of the sale).
 You can then choose to split this revenue with your app user as you see fit (i.e. converting to your own points system).